-It is understood that events beyond the control of the investment program or PBGC will sometimes cause changes in the asset allocation or cash flow of the Corporation.
+It is understood that events beyond the control of the Program or PBGC will sometimes cause changes in the asset allocation or cash flow of the Corporation.
 For example, when a pension plan terminates, PBGC inherits the plan's assets as they have been allocated by the terminating plan.
-These allocations can differ significantly from PBGC's causing PBGC to be outside its asset allocation targets.
-In such instances, PBGC will transition the portfolio to PBGC's established asset allocation targets as soon as prudently feasible.
-PBGC will develop a plan for transition of these newly acquired assets based on their liquidity, market conditions (which does not include market timing under reasonable market conditions), and current valuations, including alternative methods for disposing of illiquid holdings.
+These allocations can differ significantly from PBGC's causing PBGC to be outside its asset allocation targets and outside the interest rate hedge ratio.

+In such instances, PBGC will transition the portfolio to PBGC's established asset allocation and interest rate hedged ratio targets as soon as prudently feasible.
+PBGC will develop a plan for transition of these newly-acquired assets based on their liquidity, market conditions (which does not include market timing under reasonable market conditions), and current valuations, including alternative methods for disposing of illiquid holdings.